Fear and Horror in MMOs

 With that being said, I don’t think it’s possible to create a fully immersive horror part inside a dungeon in Guild Wars 2.
 But I do think it’s possible to create some challenging encounters that include dark and eerie areas in a dungeon.

 Note: This is an extension of a post I made on GW2Guru a while ago.
-You can find the topic here.
+You can find the topic here (note: forum does not exist anymore).
 Also I’m neither a psychologist nor a torturer in any way.
 I just enjoy thinking about the design choices behind great games like Amnesia, Minecraft and, of course, Guild Wars 2.05 Mar 2012